Kevin Dobson: Career

-After a brief appearance in the 1971 film Klute, and small roles in TV series such as The Mod Squad, Emergency!, and Cannon, Dobson signed a contract with Universal Studios in 1972.
+After a brief appearance in the 1971 film Klute, and small roles in television series such as The Mod Squad, Emergency!, and Cannon, Dobson signed a contract with Universal Studios in 1972.
 It led to his role of Det.
 Bobby Crocker, Lt.
-Theo Kojak's young partner, in the TV series Kojak, opposite Telly Savalas.
+Theo Kojak's young partner, in the television series Kojak, opposite Telly Savalas.
 For the role, he had to borrow a suit.
 He had twice auditioned and failed, then called his agent, telling him, "'Do what you have to do,' so he called in a favor and I read for them [again].
 I was a military policeman in the Army, so I knew how to hold a gun and throw somebody against a wall.
 I got a call [the next night] asking if I'd sign a contract."
 Dobson auditioned for a third time and finally won the role.
-He remained with Kojak for its entire five-season run from 1973 to 1978, and later reunited with Savalas for the 1990 TV movie, Kojak: It's Always Something, his character having become an assistant district attorney.
+He remained with Kojak for its entire five-season run from 1973 to 1978, and later reunited with Savalas for the 1990 television movie, Kojak: It's Always Something, his character having become an assistant district attorney.
 They remained friends until Savalas's death from bladder cancer in 1994.

 In 1976, Dobson was on Battle of the Network Stars with Savalas (Captain), Adrienne Barbeau, Gary Burghoff, Pat Harrington, Bill Macy, Lee Meriwether, Mackenzie Phillips, Loretta Swit, and Jimmie Walker.
-In 1978, Dobson played Pete Lomas in the two-part TV movie The Immigrants, based on the novel by Howard Fast.
+In 1978, Dobson played Pete Lomas in the two-part television movie The Immigrants, based on the novel by Howard Fast.